FlyingFathead/TelegramBot-OpenAI-API/README.md

 - Use the `configmerger.py` to update old configuration files into a newer version's `config.ini`.
 You can do this by creating a copy of your existing config to i.e. a file named `myconfig.txt` and including in it the lines you want to keep for the newer version.
 Then, just run `python configmerger.py config.ini myconfig.txt` and all your existing config lines will be migrated to the new one.
 Works in most cases, but remember to be careful and double-check any migration issues with i.e. `diff`!

 # Changelog
+- v0.74 - sub-agentic browsing with DuckDuckGo search engine searches is here!
+  - Enabled from `config.ini` via `EnableAgenticBrowsing = True`
+  - It allows the AI helper to follow links for further info and return relevant results
+  - Additional bugfixes to edge cases and their output parsing
 - v0.7373 - small fixes to `api_get_duckduckgo_search.py`; agentic link following WIP
 - v0.7372 - Further parsing logic changes (`markdown_to_html` in `modules.py`)
 - v0.7371 - Improved parsing for markdown/html